mervekaygisiz/Machine/README.md

 ### Representing the Grid:

 According to the problem, the squares of our Grid can be white or black.
 Because the grid is initially all white, just knowing the coordinates to be painted black is enough at that time.
 So we can store only black squares in Grid.
 Like that we don’t need to keep the knowledge of squares’ color.
 As a structure I decided to use HashSet to store the black squares (x, y).
 That help me to minimize the complexity of searching, adding and removing operations in grid.
-(O(1) for each of them.)
+(O(1) for each.)

 ### Representing the Direction of Machine: